-Security and confidentiality is maintained through the use of passwords and registration processes.
+Security and confidentiality maintained through the use of passwords and registration processes.

 Where NHS Trusts or organisations submit data about service users’ care, the data is pseudonymous or anonymous.

-The CCQI project teams cannot identify the individual service user from the information they receive.
+The project teams cannot identify the individual service user from the information they receive.

 Where the data is pseudonymised, the individual NHS Trusts or organisation, hold the information needed to link a service user to the information submitted about the individuals care.

-The CCQI projects also gather registration information directly from NHS Trusts or organisations to support the management of the CCQI project, such as contact details for the local individuals responsible for the Trust or organisations participation in the CCQI project.
+The projects also gather registration information directly from NHS Trusts or organisations to support the management of the CCQI project, such as contact details for the local individuals responsible for the Trust or organisations in the project.

 Most CCQI projects collect information from other sources, such as staff providing care and treatment, from service users, their family members, friends or carers, or organisations and individuals who work closely with the Trust/organisation in question.